 First, I had not been back since 1983 and I wanted to get a general sense of how China had changed.
 I knew the development had been immense – but this was so much more overwhelming than I had anticipated.

 Secondly, I knew that my SPAR – Silk Peace Art Road – Installation would have to contain a lot of new images and not only those I had taken back in 1983.
-And it was to be ready and be dispatched in mid-April 2019 to be shown at the European Cultural Centre, at Palazzo Mora, as part of the Venice Biennale.
+And it had to be ready and be dispatched by mid-April 2019 to be shown at the European Cultural Centre, at Palazzo Mora, as part of the Venice Biennale.
 No time to waste.

 I decided to get around China without any fixed travel plan and avoid travel agencies.
 Just being a nomad, stop here and there where I felt there was something to explore with a camera – or, simply, where I liked the atmosphere.

-I remember saying to people who told me that they did not think that a foreigner could do just like that – that I would stand in the same queues as the Chinese and experience China on foot in particular but also by train, taxis and a few planes.
+I remember saying that to people who then told me that they did not think that a foreigner could do just like that.
+I insisted that I would try and stand in the same queues as the Chinese and experience China on foot in particular but also by train, taxis and a few planes.
 Just like most Chinese.
 I would not behave as a group tour tourist but explore on my own and in my own tempo.

 It turned out to be very easy to travel around China.
 Apart from one long taxi queue in Shanghai due to heavy rain, I did not stand in a single queue in this land of 1,4 billion people.